Silent Hill (film): Sequels

 A sequel, Silent Hill: Revelation, taking place six years after the first film's events, was released on October 26, 2012.
-Christophe Gans could not direct the sequel because he was busy directing an Onimusha film adaptation (which would be canceled).
-Roger Avary was originally attached to write the screenplay and had written the first draft before he was arrested for vehicular homicide (manslaughter/DUI) in 2009.
-M. J. Bassett was later hired to write and direct the sequel.
-The sequel was panned by critics, holding rating on Rotten Tomatoes.
+Christophe Gans did not return to direct the sequel; after saying in 2006 that he was preparing an Onimusha film, producer Don Carmody later said that Gans would not be back in the director's chair because he "wants to direct something new".
+Roger Avary was originally attached to write the screenplay and had written the first draft before he was arrested for vehicular homicide in 2009.
+M. J. Bassett was hired to write and direct the sequel.
+The sequel holds rating on Rotten Tomatoes.

 On January 31, 2020, Christophe Gans stated that he was working on another Silent Hill film.
 On October 19, 2022, a new Silent Hill film was officially announced to be in production, entitled Return to Silent Hill, with Gans returning as director, co-writing the film with Sandra Vo-Anh and Will Schneider.